AkyunaAkish/introToJavascriptHomework/README.md

 * cd into your cloned directory and then create an app.js file

-* Before you write any code yourself , open your directory in your text editor and then copy this snippet of code and paste it into your app.js file:
+* Before you write any code yourself, open your directory in your text editor and then copy this snippet of code and paste it into your app.js file:

 ```
 var a = 22;